- What an investment thesis is and how to define it.

 As you look at those deals, put them through the right calculators, and refine your search, you’ll start to see certain patterns.
 These patterns will allow you to zero in on certain types of businesses in certain geographic regions that match your criteria, ensuring that you find the perfect deal for you.

 Acquira provides a number of training options for Acquisition Entrepreneurs, and the first step in each of them is to help you define your investment thesis.

 Our programs have you fill out specific information and answer certain questions.
 You will assign a weight to various factors defined by your individual thesis.
 Then you will input all of that information into a calculator that will automatically disqualify deals that don’t match your thesis.

 We recommend that people start with our Accelerator Program.
 The Accelerator is designed to help you close a business in half the time at half the cost it would take you to find a business on your own.

-If you have any questions, schedule a call with us and someone will be in touch shortly.
+If you have any questions, schedule a call with us through the form below and someone will be in touch shortly.

 - Defining your investment thesis takes time and hard work.